Elenchus/department_code/README.md

 This repository contains an extract of a larger data analysis framework.
 The extract contains the code used in the paper submitted by the same name, available as a preprint at _____.

-## Python compatibility
+## Software version compatibility
-This code is confirmed to be working in Python 3.6.8.
+This code was run in Python 3.6.8 in Ubuntu 18.04.2 LTS.
+Some graphs were made in R 3.4.4 using rpy2.
+Python package versions are documented in requirements.txt

 ## Structure
 ### Overview